Reviewed by Molly Condon Wells.

 While we fight for justice for everyone that we can, our specific expertise in organization-based sexual assault lawsuits means that we sometimes have to decline cases.
 This does not mean that these cases are without merit or that the individuals involved don’t deserve justice.
 It simply means that other avenues may be better options in these situations.

-For cases that do not involve religious organizations, youth groups, healthcare facilities, schools, or other institutions, survivors may still be able to file a criminal case against the perpetrator.
+For cases that do not involve physicians, therapists, rideshare companies, community-based housing providers, universities, schools and school groups, youth correctional centers, youth groups, spas and hotels, religious organizations, or other institutions, survivors may still be able to file a criminal case against the perpetrator.
 The Chicago Bar Foundation helps connect individuals to accessible legal services while the Chicago Alliance Against Sexual Exploitation (CAASE) provides free legal representation to survivors of sexual harm and can help individuals connect to other attorneys and resources.
 For those outside of Illinois, the National Sexual Violence Resource Center provides a directory of organizations across the country, including sexual assault coalitions, support organizations for survivors, and organizations specific to LGBTQ+ communities and communities of color.
 Take Back the Night also runs a legal hotline for advice on litigation and representation.

 Support is also available outside of the justice system via counseling services, outreach services, survivor groups, support systems, and hotlines.
 For immediate assistance and advice, RAINN’s National Sexual Assault Telephone Hotline can be reached at any time at 800-656-4673.
 Childhelp, an organization that works to prevent, treat, and advocate for victims of child sexual abuse, runs a National Child Abuse Hotline.
 In Illinois, the IL Coalition Against Sexual Assault (ICASA) oversees a network of crisis centers that provide survivor resources, safe physical spaces for those dealing with sexual abuse, and legal advice.
 On a national level, the IDHS Sexual Assault Prevention Program offers counseling, medical support, criminal justice support, and prevention training.
 Groups including the National Children’s Alliance, Hope Exists After Rape Trauma (HEART), Resilience, Life Span, National Organization for Victim Assistance (NOVA), National Sexual Violence Resource Center (NSVRC), and MaleSurvivor offer support across the U.S. for those impacted by sexual abuse.

-How much will a sexual abuse lawsuit cost?
+How much will a sexual abuse civil lawsuit cost?

 Wallace Miller operates on a contingency fee model.
 This means that there are no initial or out-of-pocket charges for the client.
 If we successfully reach a verdict or settlement, a portion of that amount will go to the law firm in order to cover our operational costs.
 If we are not able to achieve compensation in a client’s case, we don’t get paid either.